hltcoe/vaporengine/README.md

 Installing SoX and pysox - on RHEL on EC2
 -----------------------------------------

-These instructions are for an Amazon Web Services (AWS) instance of Red Hat Enterprise Linux (RHEL) 7.1.
+These instructions are for an Amazon Web Services (AWS) EC2 server instance running Red Hat Enterprise Linux (RHEL) 7.1.

 Install the Python development libraries using: